BassamAlim/Hidaya/README.md

 - Quran radio station
 - Date converter between Hijri and Gregorian dates
 - Quran searcher and books searcher
-- Get daily reminder notifications for: morning athkar, evening athkar, daily werd page of quran, and surat al-kahf on friday
+- Get daily reminder notifications for: morning remembrances, evening remembrances, daily werd page of quran, and surat al-kahf on friday
 - Available in Arabic and English
 - Choose between many themes
 - and much more